 Christina-Maria Mittelmaier is a London-based ballet teacher.
-She studied dance in Greece and the US and has been updating and extending her expertise with workshops in Europe and the USA for more than 15 years.
+She studied dance in Greece and the US.
+She has been updating and extending her expertise for more than twenty years with workshops by leading people in the field such as Gretchen Ward Warren of the USF in the US and Pilates courses with renowned instructors like David Katz in London.
 While she also studied RAD, the majority of her training and teaching is based on the Vaganova technique.
-Christina has over fifteen years of experience in teaching ballet and has taught students of all ages and backgrounds with diverse aims and objectives.
+She is also a certified teacher of the Progressing Ballet Technique.
+Christina has over twentyfive years of experience in teaching ballet and has taught students of all ages and backgrounds with diverse aims and objectives.

 Pleasures of teaching